Summer Lecture Series

 How does the class work?

-The video lectures will take place according to the above schedule.
-On Monday, July 17th, Lecture Series buyers will receive an invitation to a classroom on Thinkific, our online learning partner, which will contain links to the live Zoom events, handouts (when relevant), and will serve as a video library once the craft lectures have completed.
+Upon registration, Lecture Series buyers will receive an invitation to a classroom on Thinkific, our online learning partner, which will contain videos of the lectures along with links handouts (when relevant) and chat transcripts from the live lectures.

 Will I be able to interact with the lecturers?